 ✨ In 2021, when will I vote & who will I be voting for?

-Tuesday, September 14th is Primary Day.
-Tuesday, November 3rd is Election Day!
+Tuesday, November 2nd is Election Day!

 ✨ I don't know what districts I live in.
 How can I find this information?